random — generate random numbers¶

 Initialise the random number generator module with the seed n, which should be an integer.
 When no argument (or

-None) is passed in, the PRNG is initialised with a true random number from the hardware random number generator.
+None) is passed in, the PRNG is re-seeded from the same port-specific sourceos.urandom()uses.

 - random.choice(sequence: Any) Any¶